jina-ai/docs/chapters/tutorials/index.rst

 1. Create a Flow
 2. Add elements to a Flow
+3. Create dummy Executors
+4. Visualize a Flow.
+This is an extra, but it can be very useful
-3. Use Flow
+5. Use Flow
-4. Create a Document.
+6. Create a Document.
 We will need a Document to pass to our Flow
-5. Visualize a Flow.
-This is an extra, but it can be very useful

 1 Create a Flow
 *******************